MayamaTakeshi/yate-experiments/README.md

 ## Watching messages

-In the telnet window issue ths command:
+In the rmanager window issue ths command:
 ```
 sniffer on
 ```

-This will make yate output things (in the yate window) like this:
+This will make yate output things (in the yate window) like these:
 ```
 2025-09-19_16:09:38.504166 Sniffed 'user.auth' time=1758265778.504132 age=0.000025
   thread=0x64c61c86a350 'YSIP EndPoint'